junxit/us-congress-bills-110/metadata.md

 - 2007-06-13 — Introduced in Senate
 - 2007-06-13 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions. (text of measure as introduced: CR S7652)
 - 2007-06-13 — Sponsor introductory remarks on measure.
 (CR S7652)
+- 2007-06-25 — Referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2007-06-25 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
+- 2007-06-25 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.